tsertkov/docker-builder/README.md

 ## Usage

-Get the image from hub or build it yourself.
+Get the image from hub or build it yourself:
 `docker pull tsertkov/docker-builder`